vgslavov/Problems/leetcode/cheatsheets.md

 In this range, a quadratic time complexity `O(n^2)` should be sufficient, as long as the constant factor isn't too large.

-Similar to the previous range, you should consider nested loops.
+Similar to the previous range, you should consider *nested loops*.
 The difference between this range and the previous one is that `O(n^2)` is usually the expected/optimal time complexity in this range, and it might not be possible to improve.